 Which characters will be in Project L?

 Riot hasn't officially announced a roster, but between the different snippets of footage they showed, we've seen that the League of Legends cast is out in force.
 Ahri, Katarina, Jinx, and Darius all put in appearances in.
 In the latest update, we've seen that Ekko will also be showing up.
-There's some serious diversity there, since we're looking at a fox-mage, an assassin with throwing knives, a bruising fighter with a giant axe, and a minigun-and-rocket-launcher wielder, and a time rewinding inventor.
+There's some serious diversity there, since we're looking at a fox-mage, an assassin with throwing knives, a bruising fighter with a giant axe, a minigun-and-rocket-launcher wielder, and a time rewinding inventor.

 With nearly 160 champions to pick from in League of Legends, the character pool options are deep.
 But with so many types of champions, it'll be interesting to see which ones make it into Project L. Most humanoid champions are probably a safe bet, but I wouldn't be surprised if champs like Cho'Gath, Rumble, or Aurelion Sol are left out.
 How could they possible work in a fighting game?
 Well, there's always the Goro route.

 What other details do we have about Project L?

 The look has been refined since the earliest previews, but matches most 2.5D fighters.
-From the short bits of gameplay we got to see with a UI present, a lot of the usual fighting game elements are present.
+From the short bits of gameplay we got to see with a UI, a lot of the usual fighting game elements are present.
 Health bars, EX/super gauges, a round timer, round win counters, and combo counters are all there.
-However, given the game is in pre-alpha state, it's possible there might be significant systems missing or using placeholders.
+However, given the game is in such an early state, it's possible there are changes ahead.

 One thing to keep in mind is that Riot bought Tom Cannon's company, Radiant Entertainment, presumably because Cannon was working on a game called Rising Thunder.
 Rising Thunder was unlike a lot of other fighting games in that it was specifically built to be more approachable for newer players who didn't want to memorize long, complicated combos.

 One of Rising Thunder's coolest ideas was that an entire combo could be triggered by a simple button press.
 There was still a wealth of strategy in knowing invincibility frames, timings, and spacing, but you could easily play with just a keyboard instead of a fight stick.